camilo-cf/full-stack-online-coding-interviews/README.md

 - 🔗 **Create & Share Sessions** - Generate unique session links to share with candidates
 - 👥 **Real-time Collaboration** - Code together with live sync (like Google Docs for code)
 - ✨ **Syntax Highlighting** - Monaco Editor (VS Code's editor) for JavaScript and Python
+- ▶️ **Run Code in Browser** - Execute JavaScript and Python directly in the browser
+- 📟 **Shared Console** - Execution output is synchronized across all session participants
+- 🐍 **Python via Pyodide** - Full Python runtime compiled to WebAssembly (runs in browser)
 - 🌐 **Multiple Languages** - Support for JavaScript, Python, and more
 - 🎨 **Dark/Light Theme** - Toggle between themes with localStorage persistence
 - ⚡ **Instant Updates** - Changes appear immediately for all connected users